ENRICHING THE MELROSE COMMUNITY BY TEACHING AND ADVOCATING THE ARTS

 Gayle Anne Bone

 Gayle works in a variety of media.
 She loves watercolor, collage, printmaking, origami, photography and acrylic painting.
 Japanese art has been a big influence on her work ever since being stationed in Japan while in the Air Force.
-The simplicity and elegance of the art of Japan still fascinates her and the craftsmanship is beyond compare.
+The simplicity and elegance of the art of Japan still fascinates her and the craftsmanship is. beyond compare.
+Gayle tries to make affordable art since she believes everyone should enjoy artwork in their home.
+Loving texture and being a very tactile. learner, she has many pieces that are not behind glass.
+Gayle has always loved the process of creating and she hopes you find joy in her work.

 Julio A. Green creates abstract paintings that express his responses to music, movies, his environment, and the forces surrounding his subjects.
 The viewer will often find actual, physical pieces of Julio’s environment in his art, as he gives new life to discarded items by incorporating them into his paintings.
 This “Abstract Recycling” gives new life to what would otherwise end up as garbage or litter, and brings attention to our need to be less wasteful as a society.
 Born and raised in Honduras, Julio has been drawing since his